 Grandpa’s Cooking Tips for Success

 Always remember to skim off the brown foam that rises to the top during the first boil to keep your flavor clean and pure.
-I also suggest letting the stew rest for ten minutes after cooking to let the meat absorb the savory juices of the beef pares fully before serving.
+I also suggest letting the stew rest for ten minutes after cooking to let the meat absorb the savory juices fully before serving.
+These professional habits ensure your homemade beef pares recipe delivers an uncompromised, clean finish.

 🌡️ Internal Temp Guide: